ediprolog lets you interact with SWI-Prolog in all

 When waiting for output of the Prolog process, you can press C-g to unblock Emacs and continue with other work.
 To resume interaction with the Prolog process, use M-x ediprolog-toplevel RET.

 If you press F10 when point is not on a query, the buffer content is consulted in the Prolog process, and point is moved to the first error (if any).
+You do not need to save the file beforehand, since the buffer content (not the file) is consulted.

 In transient mark mode, if the region is active, only the text in the region is consulted.